core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Reception # {#sec-message-reception}

 Upon receiving a protected message, a recipient endpoint retrieves a Security Context as in {{RFC8613}}.
-In addition, an endpoint MUST be able to distinguish between a Security Context to process OSCORE messages as in {{RFC8613}} and a Security Context to process Group OSCORE messages as defined in this specification.
+An endpoint MUST be able to distinguish between a Security Context to process OSCORE messages as in {{RFC8613}} and a Security Context to process Group OSCORE messages as defined in this specification.

-To this end, an endpoint can take into account the different structure of the Security Context defined in {{sec-context}}, and especially the presence of the parameters Counter Signature Algorithm, Counter Signature Parameters and Counter Signature Key Parameters.
-Implementations can further rely on an additional parameter in the Security Context, to explicitly signal that it is intended for Group OSCORE messages.
+To this end, an endpoint can take into account the different structure of the Security Context defined in {{sec-context}}, for example the presence of the Counter Signature Algorithm parameter in the Common Context.
+Alternatively implementations can use an additional parameter in the Security Context, to explicitly signal that it is intended for Group OSCORE messages.

 If any of the following two conditions holds, a recipient endpoint MUST discard the incoming protected message: